What’s with the fish, David? Koi carp, I think?

 Absolutely!
 Self-care is crucial, so that we don’t become overloaded or burn out due to the cognitive and emotional intensity of the work.
 I make sure to have time for being with friends, cooking, music, art, cinema, getting to the gym – and perhaps a beer afterwards.
 My original degree was philosophy; I’m one of those people who find everything interesting.

-Is philosophy relevant to counselling?
+How is philosophy relevant to your work?

 While I do not imagine to be perfect, I genuinely never intend to discriminate based on any perceived characteristics a client may have.
 Such discrimination is a waste of potential and a denial of opportunity for growth and self-fulfilment.

 As an Accredited Registrant Member of the National Counselling and Psychotherapy Society, I endorse and follow our Code of Ethical Practice.
+As a certified Life Coach, I also abide by the Code of Ethics of the Certified Coaches Alliance.

 When a client says: “Thank you” to me – saying that they can see a way forward or can cope better with a significant loss – then that’s worth all the study, training and commitment.